lilydelarosa/lilydelarosa/README.md

 ## Hi there 👋 I'm Lily

-I’m a Full Stack Developer in training with a strong interest in Front-End, UI, and building clean user experiences.
-Currently leveling up my JavaScript, React, and backend fundamentals while working toward applying for software roles.
+I’m a Full Stack Developer in training with a strong interest in Front-End development, UI solutions, and creating smooth, intuitive user experiences.
+I originally began my journey during the pandemic by self-teaching UX/UI design, which opened the door to the larger tech world.
+After earning my UX/UI certification, I discovered my passion for coding and continued learning consistently in my free time until I was able to formally enroll in college without disrupting my daily responsibilities.
+Now I’m focused on sharpening my front-end fundamentals and building real-world projects to grow into a Software Engineer role.

 **“Build.
 Break.
 Learn.
 Repeat.”**

 ### What I'm currently working on:
-- Personal projects to strengthen my front-end + full stack skills
+- Personal projects to strengthen my front-end + full-stack skills.
-- Practicing version control workflow and Git/GitHub collaboration

-### What I'm currently learning:
-- Advanced JS concepts
-- React ecosystem
+- Codecademy’s Front-End Development coursework to refresh and strengthen my fundamentals.
-- API integration & best practices
+- API integration & best practices.

 ### What I want to collaborate on:
-- Front-end UI builds, open-source beginner friendly projects, and real world mini apps
+- Front-end UI builds, open-source beginner-friendly projects, and real-world mini apps, but I’m open to collaborating on anything that allows mutual learning and growth.
+I love expanding my knowledge and exploring new areas in tech.

-### Fun fact:
+### Certifications:
-- I originally started in UX/UI design which led me deeper into coding — now I’m all in.
+- Full-Stack Development @ LACC
+- UX/UI Certification @ Codecademy
+- HTML & CSS @ FreeCodeCamp & CodeCademy
+- JavaScript @ Codecademy
+- Front End Development @ Codecademy (Pending)